5 tips for creating a distraction-free workspace

 - Clear off your desk: Only have materials out that are related to the task at hand.
 Put whatever you’re not using – phone, planner, notebook – away and out of sight.

 - Work in a quiet place.
-Close your office door or consider wearing noise-cancelling headphones if you work in a public space or open-floor plan office.
+Close your office door or consider wearing noise-cancelling headphones if you work around others.

 - Keep open only tabs, documents and apps related to the current task: Close all others.